dev-xo/barebones-stack/README.md

 We use [Prettier](https://prettier.io/) for auto-formatting in this project.
 It's recommended to install an editor plugin (like the [VSCode Prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)) to get auto-formatting on save.
 There's also a `npm run format` script you can run to format all files in the project.

-## 💛 Support
+## ⭐ Support

-If you like or found this project useful, please [star](https://github.com/dev-xo/barebones-stack) ⭐ it.<br/>
+If you found this project useful, leave us a [star](https://github.com/dev-xo/barebones-stack).<br/>
-It will help us to keep updating and working on this / other Remix projects.
+It will help us to keep updating and working on this, other Remix projects.

 ### ️Acknowledgments

-Simply wanna say thank you all!
-Im having a great time developing and updating the stack.<br />
 Some of the cool features that are implemented in the template are from [Indie Stack](https://github.com/remix-run/indie-stack)

 Also a big shout out to [@MichaelDeBoey](https://github.com/MichaelDeBoey).<br/>